Homerton: In modern times

 1970s glam rock singer Marc Bolan and actor Ray Winstone were born in Hackney Hospital, on Homerton High Street.
 The hospital, originally built in 1841 as the Hackney Union workhouse, finally closed in 1995.
 The old hospital was refurbished in 2006 and reopened to serve the mental health trust.

-Homerton's links with popular music continued with the arrival of Toe Rag Studios, relocated from Shoreditch to the Lower Clapton/Homerton border, an eight-track recording studio which uses reclaimed 1960s analogue equipment, where notably the White Stripes' acclaimed 2003 album Elephant was produced.
+Homerton's links with popular music continued with the arrival of Toe Rag Studios, relocated from Shoreditch to the Lower Clapton/Homerton border, an eight-track recording studio which uses reclaimed 1960s analogue equipment, where the White Stripes' acclaimed 2003 album Elephant was produced.
 More recently, Sound Savers studios was also established in Homerton, and Gun Factory Studios relocated to the area from Stoke Newington.
 UK drill artist Unknown T is from Homerton.

 Homerton is also home to Chats Palace arts centre, named after the nearby Chatsworth Road.
 Chats Palace has presented and encouraged a wide variety of music, comedy, theatre, photography, carnival, disability arts, dance and transgressive performance, including Clifford Jarvis, Tom Hunter, Miniscule of Sound, Red Saunders, Asian Dub Foundation and Graeae Theatre Company.
-It also hosts an array of classes for all abilities and age ranges and has been an accessible and affordable space for local people to celebrate their important occasions or present their projects.
-The building itself was originally established as a Carnegie library, built in 1912-13 for the betterment of the people of the East End.
+The building itself was originally established as a Carnegie library, built in 1912–13 for the betterment of the people of the East End.
 The council closed the library in 1976 but members of the local community reclaimed the building.
 In October 2014, historic pub the Chesham Arms on Mehetabel Road became Hackney's first Asset of Community Value.

+Homerton is home to the Castle Cinema, which re-opened following a successful Kickstarter campaign raised £57,000 to support its renovation in 2016.

+Representation

+Homerton ward on Hackney Borough Council is currently represented by three Labour councillors.
+The ward covers an area of 0.830 sq kilometres.

+Population and demographics

+In 2019, the Homerton electoral ward had a population of 14,658 people.
+The ethnicity of the population was 43.9% White, 33.0% Black, 10.9% Asian and 7.8% Mixed.